vara-co/sql-challenge/README.md

 --------------------------------
 by Laura Vara
 --------------------------------
+NOTE: Please be aware that while creating the ERD, there are no value length for the columns, defined.
+I completed the ERD with assistance from my instructor, whom adviced to remove the value lenght to avoid errors.
+Thus I removed them.
+However, because these values are 10 points of the grade, I added them again in EmployeeSQL_Schema.sql file.

 This repository consists of a challenge in which I created:
 1. An ERD (Entity Relationship Diagram)